Introduction

 Adaptive housing designs, where roofs can adjust their properties, are a revolutionary concept.
 These designs promise to offer the best of both worlds: aesthetic appeal and practical efficiency.

-Conflicting Opinions on Roof Colors
+Conflicting Opinions on Roof Colours

 In colder regions, dark roofs may still be the preferred choice for their heat-absorbing capabilities, which can reduce heating costs in winter.